salkuadrat/universe/README.md

 ### Markers

-You can add marker to your maps with as simple as the following code:
+Here is a simple example of adding a marker to universe maps.

 ```
 U.OpenStreetMap(